-NOTE: Menu options can be expanded or simplified by setting the User Mode to Advanced or Normal See Main Menu: User Mode for details.
+NOTE: Menu options can be expanded or simplified by setting the User Mode to Advanced or Normal.
+See Main Menu: User Mode for details.

-NOTE: When a map from an optional purchase SD card is installed, the Chart Menu Tab will change to display menu options that correspond with the active chart.
+NOTE: When a map from an optional-purchase SD memory card is installed, the Chart Menu Tab will change to display menu options that correspond with the active chart.
 To manually select a chart card, see Chart Select.
-Also, see Add Maps to the Fishing System for more information.
+Also, see SD Memory Card Slots: Add Maps to the Fishing System for more information.